-The eschatological and prison epistles as well as Philemon and James are presented by the resident professor.
-Classes meet twice a week, except during special lectures, when eight classes per week are held.
+These important dispensational books are studied with a view to their contribution to eschatology and ecclesiology.
+Problem passages and dispensational distinctions are closely studied and expounded by the resident professor.
+Classes meet three times weekly, except during special lectures when eight classes per week are held.
 Three hours.